zhuSilence/zhuSilence.github.io/_posts/2018-07-14-The Third Week of ARTS:4-Median.md

 > Thinking
 > 1. combine the two arrays as a new array
 > 2. sort the new array
-> 3. according to length of the new array decides how to calculate the median
+> 3. according to the length of the new array decides how to calculate the median
 > 4. if the even length the median is (sum[a] + sum[b]) / 2.0
-> 5. if the odd length the median is sum[array.lenth / 2.0]
+> 5. if the odd length the median is sum[array.length / 2.0]

 > 思路